-- Attach the Return Electrode to the cable at the return electrode snap (Figure 3). - Find a clean, dry site, such as the arm or back, that is clear of lesions, bony protuberances, and excessive hair. - d.
-Peel off the lining and attach the Return Electrode to the skin.
+- Attach the Return Electrode to the cable at the return electrode snap (Figure 3). - c.
+Find a clean, dry site, such as the arm or back, that is clear of lesions, bony protuberances, and excessive hair. - d.
+Peel off the adhesive liner and attach the Return Electrode to the skin.
 Confirm the entire Return Electrode is affixed to the skin and there are not pleats or parts of the Electrode peeling off the skin.
 Readjust the Return Electrode if full electrode-to-skin contact is not noted.

-8. Attach Earplug to Earset
+7. Attach Earplug to Earset

-a.
-Once the proper Earplug size has been selected, remove the Earplug from its packaging.
-Note that the Earplug is protected with a Cap to ensure the user's fingers do not contact the adhesive present on the surface of the Earplug (Figures 11 and 12).
-Remove the Earset from its packaging by grasping the Handle of the Earset.
-Remove the red Packaging Tab and discard (Figure 11).
+- a.
+Once the proper Earplug size has been selected, remove the Earplug from its blister pack.
+Remove the Earset from its packaging by grasping the handle of the Earset. - Hold the Earplug such that the Earplug Flap aligns with the Tubeset of the Earset (Figure 11).